 Aaron Cohen, MD, Harvard Medical School

-Current status: Internal Medicine Residency at Brigham and Women's Hospital
+Current status: Cardiology Fellow at U. Mass.
+Medical Center (following Internal Medicine residency at Brigham and Women’s Hospital)

 Kavita Goyal, MD, Drexel University